Expungement Lawyers in Delaware Providing You With a Second Chance at Life

 Most misdemeanors, fourth and fifth-degree felonies, and in some instances a third-degree felony, can be sealed unless a criminal statute specifically states that a particular crime is not eligible.

 Though the court will not consider minor traffic offenses when determining if you are an eligible offender, traffic offenses, including OVIs/DUIs, cannot be sealed.
 Additionally, you cannot seal first and second-degree felonies, and any felony with a mandatory prison sentence.
 Finally, almost all crimes of violence, sex crimes, and offenses where the victim was under 16 years old cannot be sealed.
 However, first-degree misdemeanor assault and domestic violence menacing (a fourth-degree misdemeanor) may be sealed in some circumstances.

 There are waiting periods for an expungement which differ depending on if the record is for a felony, misdemeanor, dismissed charge, or acquittal.
 Not all crimes can be sealed from your record.
 Ohio law and case law establish which offenses are eligible for expungement.

-If you want to be assured of success in sealing your criminal record, it is important that you speak with an experienced attorney that knows the laws for Sealing of Records so they can accurately advise and guide you through the process.
+If you want to be assured of success in sealing your criminal record, it is important that you speak with an experienced criminal defense attorney that knows the laws for the Sealing of Records so they can accurately advise and guide you through the process.
 Sealing a record of a criminal conviction is an excellent way to put the past behind you and close a chapter on a past mistake.
-Sealing of Record provides a fresh start, piece of mind and the opportunity to pursue career opportunities that may not have been available with a criminal record.
+Sealing of Record provides a fresh start, peace of mind, and the opportunity to pursue career opportunities that may not have been available with a criminal record.

 You may apply for sealing if one year has passed since your sentence ended for a misdemeanor.
 If you have a felony or felonies, you have to wait approximately three years after your felony sentence ends.
 In addition, the waiting period generally does not begin until you pay any restitution you might owe, as well as fines.